Andrea del Castagno | A Painter of Some

 Not only was he influenced by Masaccio but also by Domenico

-Veneziano
+Veneziano in

-for his series of Famous Men and Women produced for the
+his series of Famous Men and Women produced for the

 Villa Carducci Pandalfini at Legnaia.
-The Florentine condottiere
+The Florentine

-Pippo Spano was portrayed by Andrea del Castagno in
+condottiere Pippo Spano was portrayed by Andrea

-over-life-size series, Castagno executed figures with the
+apart.
+In this over-life-size series, Castagno executed figures

-in illusionistic
+figures as standing in illusionistic

 architectural niches.
 Castagno's emotional portrayal of the